Damaged (Danity Kane song)

 "Damaged" is a song by American girl group Danity Kane.
 It was written by Justin Walker, Sean Combs, Mario Winans, Jonathan Yip, Edward Logan, Jeremy Reeves, Micayle McKinney, Ray Romulos, Shannon "Slam" Lawrence, Rose Marie Tan, and James Smith.
 The song was produced by the Stereotypes, with additional production from Combs and Winans, for the band's second studio album, Welcome to the Dollhouse (2008).

 Released as the album's lead single on January 29, 2008, in the United States, the song reached number 10 on the US Billboard Hot 100, where it became the band's second top-10 hit.
 In addition, "Damaged" reached the top 30 on the Canadian Hot 100, their first song to chart there.
 In 2017, Billboard ranked the song number 38 on their list of the "100 Greatest Girl Group Songs of All Time".

+Background

+Originally intended for Beyoncé to record for her third studio album, I Am...
+Sasha Fierce (2008), the song was passed to Danity Kane due to Beyoncé's extended recording period.
+Yip recalled that the track had been placed on hold for I Am...
+Sasha Fierce, but when the album’s release was delayed, the team decided it made little sense to wait, and within five days, they flew to a recording session in Miami with Diddy and Danity Kane to record the song.

 Commercial performance

 The song was released to legal digital download sites on January 29, 2008, in the United States.
 It reached the top ten in the US and Ukraine.